EngineerGirl/Alex_Allain_Chapter10/README.md

 the game ending in a tie).
 Bonus: can you make your program detect if the game cannot be won by either side before the entire grid is filled?

-5.Make your tic-tac-toe game into a version of connect-4 that allow boards bigger than 3 by 3 but requires 4-in-a-row to win.
+5. Make your tic-tac-toe game into a version of connect-4 that allow boards bigger than 3 by 3 but requires 4-in-a-row to win.